sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

   },
   .......
   .......
 }

 ```

-The above tables are can populated in the SONiC system upon executing the '"config qos relaod"/"config qos buffer reload"/"buffer init"/"roce enable"' command, otherwise there is no buffers configs from NOS.
+The above tables are populated in the SONiC system upon executing the '"config qos reload"/"config qos buffer reload"/"buffer init"/"roce enable"' command, otherwise there is no configs from NOS.

 #### 2.2.2.5 Lossy ingress Buffer

 - PG7 is default priority group to map lossy traffic.
 - Traffic mapped to PG7 are not pause enabled.
 - Always PG7 have "ingress_lossy_profile" profile applied or user defined buffer profile applied.
 - Ingress lossy profile settings should make sure no traffic drops at ingress due to buffer thresholds by setting static_th to max buffer size.
-- User defined buffer profiles applied pg should persist after saving config's and reload.
+- User defined buffer profiles applied PG should persist after saving config's and reload.
 - "ingress_lossy_profile" is not allowed to modify and delete not supported.

 ```